 The subdomain parameter specifies a particular subdomain implementation, and subdomainInfo is interpreted by the subdomain as are the subdomain parameters.
 Some of the peculiarities of this UDL include being able to leave off the initial "cMsg" and if the subdomain is missing it will default to the cMsg subdomain.
-There are three tags that can be used in all subdomains:
+There are 5 tags that can be used in all subdomains (go here for details):

 Tag Name Description cmsgpassword This is the password needed to connect to the server. multicastTO This is the timeout in seconds to wait for server responses to multicasting. regime It may be "low", "medium", or "high" and defaults to "medium".
 This refers to the expected data rate from the client.
 It's a hint to the server how best to handle this client.
 The "high" specification is best used by experts.
-"Low" is for clients sending normal size messages less than 10Hz or so.
+"Low" is for clients sending normal size messages less than 10Hz or so. domainPort TCP port of server within cMsg server subnet Preferred subnet over which to connect to server (broadcast addr or local IP address)